FikriAbdillah01/credit-card-fraud-analysis/README.md

   <img width = "600" height "300" src = "figures/The%20Amount%20of%20Fraud%20Transaction%20(1).png">
 </p>

 - Based on the picture, the majority of the total transaction occured between 0 and 1000 USD, either fraud or not.
-The plot picture also means that the fraud transactions in that range are hard to be detected.
+The plot picture tells us that the fraud transactions in that range are hard to be detected.

 - Transactions made above this nominal amount are also often carried out with varying values.